Shris7/Advanced_Physical_Design/README.md

 ![image](https://user-images.githubusercontent.com/92938137/182850477-af131735-68cb-4974-86b3-a1df56ae54dd.png)
 ![image](https://user-images.githubusercontent.com/92938137/182850890-ca606e86-3902-413a-a709-df44f2831769.png)

-## Cell Design and Charecterization Flows
+## Cell Design and Characterization Flows
 Cell design flow comprises of stages that provides entire flow for the design of standard cells.
 Standard cells are present in a library and they have information of the different componenets,their functionality and sizes too.
 The sizes of a componenet refers to their drive strength.It also has information on different threshold voltage which inadvertly affect the speed of the component.
 Cell Design flow has 3 typical steps: